-Although adding a portable heater to your energy-saving plan is a great solution, it isn't as simple as plug and go.
-There are several factors to consider - such as heating needs, proper use, and safety - to ensure that you stay warm and toasty without breaking the bank.
+There are several factors to consider—such as heating needs, proper use, and safety—to make sure you stay warm without breaking the bank.

 Before purchasing a portable heater, assess your heating needs.
 This will help you decide which heater is best for you and your family.

-To begin, decide if you would rather invest in a portable gas heater or a portable electric heater.
-Gas heaters operate by burning fuels such as propane, kerosene, butane, and natural gas.
 Electric space heaters produce warmth by converting electrical energy into heat.
-While gas heaters cost less to operate and heat their surroundings faster than their electric counterparts, there are other aspects to consider.
-Electric heaters warm rooms more efficiently, since valuable heat is not lost during the combustion process.
+While gas heaters cost less to operate and heat their surroundings faster than their electric counterparts, they're generally ideal for outdoor or well-ventilated spaces.
+Electric heaters are safer to use indoors and warm rooms more efficiently, since valuable heat isn't lost during the combustion process.
 Furthermore, electric heaters do not negatively affect your indoor air quality, and there is no risk of carbon monoxide poisoning.
-For these reasons, Sylvane recommends using an electric space heater.
-However, this choice ultimately depends on your preferences.

 For more detailed information about purchasing the right space heater, read our Heater Buying Guide.